Black Box Testing

 - Defects if any are fixed and re-tested.

 Tools used for Black Box Testing:

-Tools used for Black box testing largely depends on the type of black box testing your are doing.
+Tools used for Black box testing largely depends on the type of black box testing you are doing.

-For Functional/ Regression Tests you can use – QTP
+- For Functional/ Regression Tests you can use – QTP, Selenium

 Comparison of Black Box and White Box Testing:

 |the main focus of black box testing is on the validation of your functional requirements.||White Box Testing (Unit Testing) validates internal structure and working of your software code|

 |Black box testing gives abstraction from code and focuses on testing effort on the software system behavior.||To conduct White Box Testing, knowledge of underlying programming language is essential.
 Current day software systems use a variety of programming languages and technologies and its not possible to know all of them.|